wevote/WeVoteServer/docs/README_DONATION_SETUP.md

     [2019-01-04 09:49:22,531] [INFO] Steves-MacBook-Pro-32GB-Oct-3171.local:donate.controllers: WEBHOOK ignored: donation_process_stripe_webhook_event: charge.updated
     ```

-    this confims that the webhook is successfully communicating with your test setup.
+    this confirms that the webhook is successfully communicating with your test setup.

 **If the Webhook starts failing**